-The first element in what they called Schlitterbahn (“slippery road” in German) was a sixty-foot structure modeled on one of the towers of the Solms Castle in Braunfels, Germany, and designed to reflect New Braunfels' German heritage.
-The tower, designed and built by members of the Henry family, featured four slides and a system to pump water from the Comal River.
-A year later the Henrys added a large spring-fed pool and an inner-tube chute.
+The first element in what they called Schlitterbahn (“slippery road” in German) was a sixty-foot structure modeled on one of the towers of the Solms Castle in Braunfels, Germany, and designed to reflect New Braunfels’s German heritage.
+The tower, designed and built by members of the Henry family, featured four slides and a system to pump water directly from the Comal River.
+A year later the Henrys added a large spring-fed lagoon and an inner-tube chute.
 Over the next decade the Henrys added new features until their original forty-acre property was filled with rides, slides, waterways, and buildings.
-In 1991 they purchased a nearby twenty-five acre plot, known as Camp Warnecke, a longtime New Braunfels resort on the Comal River, on which they built two new sections of the park: Surfenburg, which featured the world’s first continuous surfing wave (the Boogie Bahn) and the world’s first uphill water coaster (the Master Blaster).
+In 1991 they purchased a nearby twenty-five acre plot, known as Camp Warnecke, a longtime New Braunfels resort on the Comal River, on which they built two new sections of the park: Surfenburg, which featured the world’s first continuous surfing wave (the Boogie Bahn), and Blastenhoff, which featured the world’s first uphill water coaster (the Master Blaster).
 A fourth area of the park, Tubenbach, opened in 2011 and featured the world’s longest waterpark ride (The Falls).
-Schlitterbahn New Braunfels, which is open from late April until mid-September, has some 1,500 seasonal employees, and during its 2000 season attracted more than 1,000,000 visitors, making it the most popular seasonal waterpark in the United States.
-The park has been featured on the NBC Today Show and on the Travel Channel and in 2017 was the recipient of nineteen consecutive Golden Ticket Awards from Amusement Today.
-Schlitterbahn’s sister company NBGS International, based in New Braunfels, designs and builds rides for waterparks around the world.
+Schlitterbahn New Braunfels, which is open from late April until mid-September, has some 2,000 seasonal employees, and during its 2015 season attracted more than 1,000,000 visitors, making it the most popular seasonal waterpark in the United States.
+The park has been featured on the NBC Today show and on the Travel Channel and in 2017 was the recipient of nineteen consecutive Golden Ticket Awards from Amusement Today.
+Schlitterbahn’s sister company NBGS International, founded in New Braunfels in 1984, designs and builds rides for waterparks around the world.

 Houston Chronicle, July 18, 2004.
 Roger Nuhn, ed., The New Braunfels Sesquicentennial Minutes (New Braunfels: Sophienburg Museum and Archives, 1995).
 Schlitterbahn website (www.schlitterbahn.com), accessed June 21, 2017.
 Loren Steffy, "Lucrative When Wet," Texas Monthly, April 2015.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Martin Donell Kohout, "SCHLITTERBAHN," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/dus01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Martin Donell Kohout, rev. by R. Matt Abigail, "SCHLITTERBAHN," accessed April 21, 2019, http://www.tshaonline.org/handbook/online/articles/dus01.